 The purpose of our Moot Court program is twofold: (1) to provide practical experience and cultivate skill in the art of advocacy at the appellate level, and (2) to provide a top flight Moot Court team to represent UMKC in national competition.

 The program consists of two semesters of intra-school competition.
 Introduction to Appellate Advocacy (formerly Appellate Advocacy II) is held in the fall semester of the second year.
-The problem is set in the Missouri Supreme Court, and students are required to prepare Points Relied On and a summary of argument.
+The competition problem is set in the Missouri Supreme Court, and students are required to prepare Points Relied On and a summary of argument.
 Students argue twice, once representing appellant and once representing respondent.
 Arguments are held at the Jackso0n County courthouse and are judged by local attorneys.

-The sixteen top-ranked participants from Appellate Advocacy II are invited to take Appellate Advocacy III (Ellison Moot Court Competition) in the spring.
+The sixteen top-ranked participants from Introduction to Appellate Advocacy are invited to take Appellate Advocacy: Ellison Moot Court Competition in the spring.
 In this competition, students write a brief and argue both sides of a case set in the United States Supreme Court.
-Arguments are held in March at the Thomas E. Whittaker Federal Courthouse and are judged by actual state and federal court judges.
-Students compete for the six positions on the National Moot Court team as well as for several awards (the Sheridan and DeWitt awards) given in conjunction with the Ellison Competition.
+Arguments are held in early April at the Thomas E. Whittaker Federal Courthouse and are judged by actual state and federal court judges.
+Students compete for the six positions on the National Moot Court team as well as for several prizes (the Sheridan and DeWitt awards) given in conjunction with the Ellison Competition.

-The members of the National Moot Court team go on to Appellate Advocacy IV, which involves writing a brief and presenting arguments at the Region 9 Regional Moot Court Competition that takes place in the Fall of the third year of law school.
+The members of the National Moot Court team go on to Appellate Advocacy: National Moot Court Team, which involves writing a brief and presenting arguments at the Region 9 Regional Moot Court Competition that takes place in the Fall of the third year of law school.
 If a team qualifies at the Regional Competition, they can participate in the Final Rounds of the National Moot Court Competition in New York City in February.

-The School participates in a variety of other competitions, including the National Appellate Advocacy Competition and a variety of specialized competitions.
-We recommend that students interested in any interschool competitions participate in App.
-Ad.
-II.
+The School participates in a variety of other competitions, including at times the National Appellate Advocacy Competition and a variety of specialized competitions.
+We recommend that students interested in any interschool competitions participate in Introduction to Advocacy.